 Fluffy Cloud Heaven is taking millennia of belief and art on "Heaven", and boiling it down to a Hallmark card.
 Heaven takes place in the clouds, which are solid enough to walk on, and expect much Heavenly Blue.
 Humans become angels after they die.
 They are given wings, a long white robe, a lyre/harp and a Holy Halo that is literally a golden glowing ring that floats over their heads.
 Smaller Super-Deformed cherubs à la Cupid may float around too.
 Other than that, it's not exactly clear what people do.
 If God exists in Fluffy Cloud Heaven at all, he's a giant white-haired, bearded man wandering around or sitting on a huge white marble throne.
 There is often a line in front of the "Pearly Gates" of people wanting to get in (because Heaven itself can't find an efficient way to deal with a line of people), with an angel based on St. Peter who acts as a bouncer.
 He'll read his book about all the naughty and nice things someone has done, and then either let them in or send them to Hell via a trapdoor.
 Often he has a desk right in front of the gates.
 Sometimes there's even a computer on it.
 In a Rage Against the Heavens setting, Fluffy Cloud Heaven will have its tackiness emphasized: Halos are fake and hung up via a metal strip at the back of the neck, like in a child's school play.
 Elements of Fluffy Cloud Heaven may be used as a disguise for "the truth."
 In other, more beneficent settings, heaven is whatever is pleasant to its inhabitants; if they want Fluffy Cloud Heaven, they get Fluffy Cloud Heaven; however silly.
 Or it might be an Afterlife Antechamber to the real Heaven; which nobody talks about.
 Fluffy Cloud Heaven may be the home of Hollywood angels, who are less like something out of any established religion and more like fairy godmothers and godfathers.
 Some only offer banal homilies to their clients; others provide supernatural aid, but none of them smite the unrighteous, Old Testament style.
 Don't expect to find this description in any religious text.
-Nowadays the use of this depiction is usually meant as satire.
+Nowadays the use of this depiction is usually meant either as satire or for very young children.
 The exceptions almost invariably treat the depiction as a simple visual short-hand.
-See also Fire and Brimstone Hell.
+This is the most popular sub-trope of Heaven Above, which covers any association of the divine and the sky.
+See also the Hallmark version of Hell, Fire and Brimstone Hell.
 Not to be mistaken for Bubbly Clouds, which may be fluffy but is still very terrestrial.
 Characters who die in a story often Died Happily Ever After before coming here.
 The destination when Winged Soul Flies Off at Death.

 open/close all folders